drkmenon/Kishore-s-Note-app/README.md

 # Kishore's Notes — Linux GitHub Pages site

-This folder is ready to publish as a **Linux-only GitHub Pages download page** for Kishore's Notes 2.0.0.
+This folder is a **Linux GitHub Pages download page** for Kishore's Notes 2.0.0.

 ## Included